 What does Endocrinologist do?

 Any endocrine system disorder or infection shall result in changes in our body metabolism.
-The specialists who help in diagnosing and treating such endocrine function disorder or infection are the endocrinologists.
+The specialists who help in diagnosing and treating such endocrine function disorders or infections are the endocrinologists.

-Endocrinologist covers diagnosis and treatment of entire endocrine system from growth hormones, thyroid, adrenals, reproductive hormones, body metabolism, hypothalamus glands, including Pancreas and Insulin.
+Endocrinologist covers the diagnosis and treatment of the entire endocrine system from growth hormones, thyroid, adrenals, reproductive hormones, body metabolism, and hypothalamus glands, including the Pancreas and Insulin.
 An Endocrinologist thus is not limited to diabetes treatment or Pancreas or Insulin treatment alone.

 One should visit an Endocrinologist if one is facing the following problems: